All Episodes Plain Text

 I mean, are you asking for those things from the Israelis?

-So we are asking for the results of their investigation, I would assume, but we'll see when we get the results of that investigation.
+We are asking for the results of their investigation, I would assume, but we'll see when we get the results of that investigation.

 You would expect that an investigation would talk about the unit that was involved as well as the things that have happened.

-We will see what's actually in that investigation when we get the report from the governor of Israel, but what we committed to the family is that we will brief them as soon as we get those answers.
+But what we committed to the family is that we will brief them as soon as we get those answers.

 Some of these things are quite basic things that aren't the result of an investigation.

-Knowing the unit involved is a very basic piece of information.
+I mean, knowing the unit involved is a very basic piece of information.

-They don't even know that the U .S. could ask the Israelis now.
+They don't even know that the U.S. could ask the Israelis now.

 I hear you, but look, they're in the middle of an investigation.

-The ministers that are being appointed to run Syria.
+I'm looking at the ministers that are being appointed to run Syria.

 Maybe on silent mode.